 - Yearly -- BrightPlates: A yearly BrightPlates subscription allows you to connect a single BrightSign player to your BrightPlates network for one year.
 Players that have this subscription type can be managed using the BrightPlates UI only; they cannot be managed with the BSN WebUI or BrightAuthor.

-How do I add a yearly subscription to a player?
+How do I activate a yearly subscription?

 Once you purchase a subscription, a key code will be emailed to you.
 This key code is used to activate the subscription on your network: